pongraczfarkas/InBank-Internship/README.md

 As a result please provide working code with a single api endpoint and front-end application which uses the functionality.
 Also whenever possible share your thought process.
 If you have any additional questions, then please feel free to ask them.

+## How to run the project?
+To run this Spring Boot project, you can use the following steps:

+1. Make sure you have Java 17 installed on your machine.
+2. Download or clone the project source code from the Git repository.
+3. Open a command prompt or terminal and navigate to the project directory.
+4. Download all the dependencies using ````mvn dependency:copy-dependencies````
+5. Build the project with ````mvn build````
+6. Run the project and open ````http://127.0.0.1:8080/loan-decider.html````